andrewdcamp/andrewdcamp.github.io/_posts/2020-01-10-Group-Assignment_1.md

 ```

 To solve our model, we can choose any one of the numerous available commercial or open source solvers supported by JuMP.
 My top choice for an open source solver is the COIN OR CBC solver.

-I happen to have a license for the commercial Gurobi solver as well.
-Switching the solver in JuMP is very easy, so I'll try out both solvers to see if the performance differs.
+### Solving the model
+Trying out a test case, we build the model to group 160 individuals into 10 groups of 16.
+Solving the model we get a solution in about one second.

+However with 300 people, our model takes a very long time to solve and if we add our third attribute - original leader into our attribute vectors, the model does not even solve with 160 people...

 ### Model output
-With 50 individuals we get a solution from CBC rather quickly.

-For input data prep and analysis of the model results, I've chosen to use Python.
-Julia is more than capable of handling this, but personally I can get the job done quicker with Python.
+The Good News:
+With a test case of 160 individuals we get a solution from CBC rather quickly.
+Plots of the attribute count in each group are shown below.
+Notice that due to overlapping attributes (2 per person) the attribute counts are not perfectly even, but we can see that the count is relatively uniform across all groups.
+Great! - this is what we want.

+The Bad News:
+When we try to group 300+ individuals, the solver really struggles to solve the model.
+Even with a few reformulations of the model I could not get a solution in a reasonable amount of time.
+With heuristics or more advanced optimization methods, it may be possible to solve this problem, but I ultimately decided to scrap the LP and start over with a clustering approach in R which you can read about in Part II of this post.

+###Concluding thoughts
+Though I was a bit disappointed not to solve this problem on the first try, though even in academic literature this type of grouping problem is nowhere near trivial.
+This was a great exercise in implementing a mathematical formulation to solve a real problem and I've become a big fan of using JuMP optimization modeling.

+Check out Part II of this post to read about the alternative solution using clustering in R. (Spoiler - the second approach was successful)